 What is the Entourage Effect in Cannabis?
 Making Delta 8 THC Even Better

-The entourage effect is a term used to describe a phenomenon that makes the effects of cannabinoids stronger when in the presence of terpenes or other cannabinoids.
+The cannabis entourage effect is a term used to describe a phenomenon that makes the effects of cannabinoids stronger when in the presence of terpenes or other cannabinoids.

 This concept has been found throughout the plant kingdom — most commonly referred to as synergy.